Overview

 | Wrong-side tolerance | 0ms | 0-2000ms | How long you can glance at the wrong side before failing.
 0 = strict (first pixel on wrong side fails the round). |

-| Vibration mode | None | None / OnCorrect / OnWrong | Optional haptic buzz.
-Requires a connected haptic device. |
+| Vibration mode | None | None / OnCorrect / OnWrong | Optional toy buzz on a pass or a fail.
+Needs haptics set up. |

 Reward effects